wshearn/UE4Docker/Editor/README.md

  - Download the required deps from [here] and move them into $HOME/Projects/Deps

 To Build UnrealEngine:

  - docker pull wshearn/ue4editor
  - docker run -v $HOME/Projects/UnrealEngine/Source:/root/UnrealEngine -v $HOME/Projects/UnrealEngine/Deps:/root/Download wshearn/ue4editor

+You can build the Editor in debug mode like so:

+ - docker run -e "MAKE=UE4Editor-Linux-Debug" -v $HOME/Projects/UnrealEngine/Source:/root/UnrealEngine -v $HOME/Projects/UnrealEngine/Deps:/root/Download wshearn/ue4editor

+Or if you want you can build slate viewer by changing out MAKE=UE4Editor-Linux-Debug with MAKE=SlateViewer

 You should see the resulting binaries in $HOME/Projects/UnrealEngine/Source/Engine/Binaries/Linux/